TheBestMoshe/hebcal/README.md

 I wanted something that I can just ask "is today a rest holiday?" and I should get a True or False.

 I wrote Hebcal to solve these problems.
 It takes in a latitude and longitude to calculate the location.
-It can be installed through pip: `pip install hebcal` Here's a quick example:
+It can be installed through pip: `pip install hebcal`.

+Here's a quick example:
 ```python
 import hebcal